scottpdawson/skirtrunner/posts/danby-2021.md

 I ran by the last aid station and heard my friend Joel giving the choice between stopping after the 10K or going on to do a 20K.
 I took the turn for the finish and ran in.
 Scott and I enjoyed a donut and chatted with people before heading home.
 That familiar hopeful feeling that always finds me after a race was back.
 It was so much FUN to see people and run with others.
 It was such a great challenge for me to push myself to run trails.
 I know running trails is challenging and GOOD for me.
 It builds my strength, draws on my core stability and keeps me focused on the moment at hand.

-With just a few months left in the FLRC Challenge, I’m definitely looking forward to getting as many more challenge course runs in!
+With just a few months left in the FLRC Challenge, I’m definitely looking forward to getting many more challenge course runs in!